 She has created several series of paintings from objects found in her travels around the world: calligraphy brushes from Beijing, Italian pottery from Tuscany and Umbria, and a snuff bottle from China.

-Roski has illustrated seven books: Luscious, the University of Southern California’s cookbook; Thomas the T. Rex: The Journey of a Young Dinosaur to Los Angeles, written by Michael Smith; Mei Ling in China City and Mystery of the Giant Masks of Sanxingdui, both written by Icy Smith; and Endeavour’s Long Journey, written by astronaut John D. Olivas; Earthwaves, a book on ancient Pacific navigation by Michael Smith; and The Crooked Man, His Doctor, and His Angel by Dr. Larry Dorr.
+Roski has illustrated seven books: Luscious, the University of Southern California’s cookbook; Thomas the T. Rex: The Journey of a Young Dinosaur to Los Angeles, written by Michael Smith; Mei Ling in China City and Mystery of the Giant Masks of Sanxingdui, both written by Icy Smith; Endeavour’s Long Journey, written by astronaut John D. Olivas; Earthwaves, a book on ancient Pacific navigation by Michael Smith; and The Crooked Man, His Doctor, and His Angel by Dr. Larry Dorr.

 Back to Artists and Artwork